marclove/handbook/roles/office-manager.md

 * Humor (likes to laugh, makes others smile)
 * Appreciation of beauty (notices and appreciates beauty and excellence).

 This is a full-time position with competitive salary and exceptional benefits, which include unlimited time off and 100% of medical premiums paid.

-If you know someone who might be interested, please forward this to them or have them email their resume to hiring@gaslight.co
+If you know someone who might be interested, please forward this to them or have them email their resume to hiring@gaslight.co.